eternagame/HTML-Chat/README.md

 ```

 ## Contributing
 Feel free to fork this repository, make some changes, and create a pull request.
-Your changes will then be revewed, merged, and deployed once accepted.
-It is encouraged to use a channel other than #global (the default) for testing purposes if it could be disruptive.
+Your changes will then be reviewed, merged, and deployed once accepted.
+We encourage you to use different channels than the main ones (#general, #off-topic, #help, and #labs) if your testing could be considered disruptive.